Clever Laziness

 Bjarnason’s critique is a poignant reminder of the industry’s current trajectory, where the allure of modern frameworks and technologies often overshadows the fundamental principles of accessibility and efficient performance.
 His observations align with a growing concern: are we sacrificing the very essence of the web—accessibility and universal design—for the sake of convenience and the so-called ‘developer experience’?

 Coyier’s article “The Great Divide” delves into the internal fragmentation of the front-end development community.
 This divide manifests not only in skillsets, focusing on either JavaScript-heavy roles or HTML/CSS-based responsibilities, but also in the ideologies that drive development practices.
-This dichotomy reflects a greater issue: the struggle to balance the demands of creating dynamic, complex applications with the need to maintain simplicity and efficiency.
+This dichotomy reflects a more significant issue: the struggle to balance the demands of creating dynamic, complex applications with the need to maintain simplicity and efficiency.

 At the heart of both arguments is a fundamental question: What is the role of a web developer?
 Is it to chase the latest technological trends and frameworks, often at the cost of bloated, inaccessible, and inefficient applications?
 Or is it to adhere to the core principles of web development - creating universally accessible, efficient, and user-friendly applications?